Melnikov theory for two-dimensional manifolds in three-dimensional flows: Proof of Theorem (Lobe volume)

 Since $ \Gamma $ is $ (p,\alpha) $-parametrized by $ \bar{\vec{x}}(p,\alpha) $, we can write the vector surface element on $ \Gamma $ by

 However, we know that the signed distance between the perturbed stable and unstable manifolds, measured perpendicular to $ \Gamma $ at $ \bar{\vec{x}}(p,\alpha) $, is given by $ d $ in (\ref{eq:distancemelnikov}).
-Therefore, the volume of the lobe lying between the manifolds is
+Noting moreover that using $ R $ rather than $ R^\star $ results in a higher-order error, and $ d $ itself is $ {\mathcal O}(\epsilon) $, we can write the volume of the lobe lying between the manifolds as

 which immediately gives the desired result.